top of page

 Reweaving is a new paradigm: human expertise defines quality, and augmented systems maintain it at the pace and scale of AI.

-• AI identifies where code has drifted from specifications—hard-coded colors that should be semantic tokens, spacing values outside your scale, and outdated accessibility patterns.
-It suggests conformance paths, shows what needs changing, provides refactored code, and makes alignment actionable.
+• AI identifies drift.
+It finds where code has strayed from specifications—like hard-coded colors that should be semantic tokens, spacing values outside your scale, and outdated accessibility patterns.
+It suggests paths for conformance, shows what needs to change, provides refactored code, and makes alignment actionable.

-• Then, the humans step in.
-Designers and engineers review suggestions, weigh context, handle edge cases, and make judgment calls about trade-offs.
-Expertise matters here — not in manual discovery, but in defining what quality means.
+• Humans step in.
+Designers and engineers review AI suggestions.
+They weigh context, handle edge cases, and make judgment calls about trade-offs.
+Expertise matters here—not in manual discovery, but in defining what quality means.

-• And as the design system evolves, you reweave again.
+• Evolving design systems.
+As the design system evolves, you reweave again.
 New tokens?
 Find everywhere old ones persist.
 Updated patterns?
 Identify and refine comprehensively.
 The codebase stays aligned as standards change.

 If we build tools only for generative AI, we repeat history: